Carachias/DGCNN_VoxML_Classifier/pytorch implementation/pytorch/README.md

 # Below are the original DGCNN instructions.
-For modified / VoxML specific commands see the given Colb Document.
+For modified / VoxML specific commands see the given Colab Document.

 # Dynamic Graph CNN for Learning on Point Clouds (PyTorch)